OpenNetworkingFoundation/TTP_Repository/DifferentSampleMarkdown.md

 These use cases fall into two general categories which benefit from multiple flow tables:

-1 Independent Action scenarios.
+1. __Independent Action scenarios__.
 Some scenarios require that separate actions be taken based on different fields.
 For example, we may want to forward packets based on the packet’s destination MAC address, and at the same time copy the packet to the controller when it comes from an unknown source MAC address.
 Such scenarios are unrealistic to support in a single table using today’s OpenFlow.
 Consider that a two table solution could easily support 4000 MAC addresses through the implementation of two tables, each with 4000 entries.
 Attempting to support this in a single table might require millions of entries, which require significant switch resources as well as imply huge numbers of control messages.
 There are many other similar scenarios where independent actions will require multiple tables.
-2 Multi-stage processing scenarios.
+2. __Multi-stage processing scenarios__.
 Some scenarios require multiple stages of processing, which are best done in two (or more) tables.
 For example, assigning VIDs by ingress port, then checking for “router VID/MAC”, followed by either switching (when no router VID/MAC match) or routing (when destination MAC is recognized as a router MAC).
 As with the independent action scenarios above, attempting to implement these schemes in a single flow table is unrealistic.
 The number of entries required will multiply relative to an implementation that can leverage multiple tables.

 As SDN adoption advances, the complexity of interesting scenarios will increase.
 The ability to use multiple flow tables will enable scalable deployments.
 Multiple flow tables may also simplify the decoupling of functions, so that one application may effectively control one flow table, while another application controls another.